 |

-LEYAL is particularly sensitive to labour and environment
+LEYAL is particularly sensitive to worker health and

 safety, abiding to the strictest national and international

-regulations, and holding ISO 9001, ISO 14001 and OHSAS 18001 certification.
+standards and regulations, including the high QHSE requirements of E&P companies, operating under an integrated QHSE management system certified to ISO 30000, ISO 9001, ISO 14001 and ISO 45001 certification.
 The Company is also actively pursuing the

 implementation of cutting edge technologies aimed at